MicrosoftDocs/dataexplorer-docs/data-explorer/purview.md

 ---
 title: Integrate Azure Data Explorer with Microsoft Purview
-description: Learn how to use Azure Data Explorer with Microsoft Purview. ms.topic: conceptual ms.date: 05/24/2023
+description: Learn how to use Azure Data Explorer with Purview. ms.topic: conceptual ms.date: 05/29/2023
 ---

 # Integrate Azure Data Explorer with Microsoft Purview